 Spider-Man: Miles Morales loads in just two seconds.

 Unfortunately, it looks like the PS5 does not have Quick Resume between multiple games the way the Xbox Series X does.
 People speculated that the Switcher function in the Control Center would act as Quick Resume, but it ends up fully closing your previous game instead of suspending it, meaning you can't hop between games seamlessly and pick up right where you left off.
+While this is a welcome feature on the Xbox Series X, I'd be lying if I said it hampered my enjoyment of the PS5.
+Games load so quickly that most of the time it doesn't even bother me.

 A powerful SSD like this brings a lot of heat, so it was important for Sony to nail its cooling system.
 The PS4 Pro earned itself a reputation for sounding like a jet engine, and many worried that the PS5 would follow suit.
 My PS5 fan was whisper quiet — quieter than even my Verizon FiOS cable box.
 Even after hours of use, I never heard the fan pick up speed.
-The back of the console does get hot like you'd expect, but the fan does a good job at keeping most of the system cool.
+The back of the console does get hot as you'd expect, but the fan does a good job at keeping most of the system cool.
 As long as it's doing its job and it's quiet, most people will be satisfied.

 It's hard to get a good sense of just how quiet it is from the above audio clip, but it truly sounds like nothing at all.
 I placed my microphone up close to both consoles — about 6 inches away from the front of each — and I took a few samples of my PS4 Pro and PS5 running Days Gone.
 You can noticeably hear the PS4 Pro fan pick up speed and it sounds much louder.
 Turn down the volume on your computer or mobile device and you may not hear the PS5 fan at all.
 The PS5 stays at a consistent quiet level and never gets any louder.
 If my microphone were just a few feet away, you wouldn't hear the PS5.
+This is still the case after months of use.

 I won't go so far as to call it a design flaw, but needing a separate base for the PS5 (included in the box), no matter which orientation you set it in, is less than ideal.
 It's easy enough to clip on when you want to place the console horizontally, but it needs a screw and flathead screwdriver to secure it if you want to stand it up vertically.
 The screw is hidden within the base and I wish I were joking, but the directions tell you to "use a coin or similarly shaped object" to tighten it.
 Regardless of whether or not you find this process annoying, it's silly nonetheless.